jo-pouradier/tele-notify-bot/README.md

 One way I can think about is:
  - commands, available by menu button
  - response with InlineButton, with specifique Callback (only 64 char long)

+## Registration

+We ask for a new key to the master, give this key to the agent, the agent connect to themaster with some metadata like server name, version, status(?), methods(?).
+The master accept the connection based on the token and register this agent based on the metadata.